ahitrin/clokado/README.md

 ![pic](doc/example.png)

 When you've got tired of current goal tree (or better complete it), just start new one with `mikado!` function.
+You could easily return back to old diagram later using `load!` function:

+    (load! "example")

 ## Further plans